Postgraduate Course: Curriculum Plus 3 (General Science) (EDUA11293)

 |SCQF Level 11 (Postgraduate)

-2. There will be an expectation that students will become confident to plan lessons, lessons sequences, organise learning within subject areas out with the comfort zone of their 'home' subject and justify their decisions through engagement in the literature associated with learning in these additional disciplines.
+2. become confident and competent in the planning of lessons, lesson sequences and organization of learning within subject areas outwith the comfort zone of their ¿home¿ subject (as well as in their ¿own¿ subject¿) and justify their decisions through engagement with the literature associated with learning in the sciences,

 Entry Requirements (not applicable to Visiting Students)